keviocastro/dam-api/README.md

 ## Features

 -   **File Uploads**: Upload images and videos to a configurable cloud storage provider.
--   **Distribution Control**: Define a start and end date for asset availability.
+-   **Distribution Rules**: Create and manage distribution rules with support for:
+    -   Date range restrictions
+    -   Location-based targeting
+    -   Device-specific delivery
+    -   Active/inactive rule states
 -   **Click Tracking**: Record clicks on assets, including user ID and custom metadata.
 -   **Redirection**: Redirect users to a specified URL after a click is tracked.
 -   **Analytics**: Get basic click statistics for each asset.